carson-ops/voice-to-anything/README.md

 5. ```bash
    docker run --rm voice-to-anything --args
    ```
-6. --rm remvoes the running container after it is no longer running.
+6. --rm removes the running container after it is no longer running.
 Optional.
 7. Replace --args with the arguments of your choice.
-ARGS
+# ARGS
 ## Functional Args
 - **TAudioR**: Text Audio Recording | Requires a filename
 - **TAudioF**: Text Audio File | Requires a filename